Whether or not you need weep holes on your tiled roof is a topic of much debate within the roofing community.

-A weep hole is a nail sized hole in the top ridge pointing of a tiled roof, they are made every 30cm, and are along the ridge pointing.
-These holes allow water to escape, as a result the ridge point stays dry.
-It is crucial that ridge pointing stays dry, because the bedding holding this part of the roof together is cement.
-Cement, although strong, is porous, which means it has lots of little holes in it, and as a result allows water to soak in.
-When water soaks into the concrete it accumulates and resulting in cracking and other issues.
+A weep hole is a nail-sized hole in the top ridge pointing to a tiled roof.
+They are made every 30cm along the ridge pointing.
+These holes allow water to escape.
+As a result, the ridge point stays dry.
+It is crucial that ridge pointing remains dry because the bedding holding this part of the roof together is cement.
+Cement, although strong, is porous, which means it has lots of little holes in it, allowing water to soak in.
+When water soaks into the concrete, it accumulates and results in cracking and other issues.

-When flexible pointing was introduced people assumed that weep holes would be redundant, because who wants holes in their roof?
-However this theory relies on the fact that the flexible pointing will uphold its integrity until the end of time.
-Flexible pointing manufacturers recommend that you still use weep holes, and we agree, we put them in all our tiled roofing.
+When flexible pointing was introduced, people assumed that weep holes would be redundant because who wants holes in their roof?
+However, this theory relies on the fact that flexible pointing will uphold its integrity until the end of time.
+Flexible pointing manufacturers recommend that you still use weep holes, and we agree we put them in all our tiled roofing.

 Tile Roof Weep Holes

-Weep holes are an interesting topic within the roofing community, because different companies may have differing opinions.
-Here’s some frequently asked questions we get about weep holes.
+Weep holes are an exciting topic within the roofing community because different companies may have differing opinions.
+Contact Sandhurst Roofing to learn more about this service.
+Also, here’s some frequently asked questions we get about weep holes.

 What happens if a weep hole gets blocked?

 Weep holes are designed to let water out, if a weep hole is blocked the water can go back into your roof .
 If water is trapped under your tiles it can be detrimental, because it can cause structural damage to your property.

 Are there Australian Standards for weep holes?